-Willemijn Tuinstra wins the sixth Uitgeverij Verloren/Johan de Witt-thesis prize
+Willemijn Tuinstra wins the Uitgeverij Verloren/Johan de Witt-thesis prize for History

 With her master thesis Conscience & connections.
-Marcellus Franckheim (1587-1644) and his contacts in the Habsburg World at the eve of the Thirty Years War, supervised by Prof.dr.
-Jeroen Duindam, Willemijn Tuinstra has won this year’s Uitgeverij Verloren/Johan de Witt-award for history.
+Marcellus Franckheim (1587-1644) and his contacts in the Habsburg World at the eve of the Thirty Years War, supervised by Prof. Dr. Jeroen Duindam, Willemijn Tuinstra has won the 2020 Uitgeverij Verloren/Johan de Witt-award for History.
 She has been presenting preliminary findings of this thesis at the XII Annual Convention of Austria Centers 2018 at Lake Louise, Canada.
 Parts of this research will also be published in the upcoming issue of Europa Orientalis.

 From the Press Release:

 (translation by Frederique Visser)